TulikaZeth/BLOGBOTAPI/README.md

 # 📝 BlogBot: Intelligent Blog Generation System

-BlogBot is an intelligent, agent-based blog generation system powered by OpenAI and LangChain.
+BlogBot is an intelligent, agent-based blog generation system powered by Gemini-2.0 and LangChain.
 It uses real-time tools like Wikipedia and DuckDuckGo Search to research a given topic and generate well-structured, engaging blogs with minimal input.

 ---